-- Interview or delegate the responsibility to interview workers and other relevant individuals regarding compliance issues; - Review contracts, policies and procedures and other documents pertinent to Government Programs; - Review or delegate the responsibility to review the submission of data to regulatory agencies to ensure that it is accurate and in compliance with reporting requirements; - Independently seek advice from legal counsel; - Report potential FWA to CMS, State Medicaid and/or Children's Health Insurance Program (CHIP) Agencies, their designees or law enforcement; - Conduct and/or direct monitoring and investigations of any FDRs; - Conduct and/or direct monitoring and investigations of any area or function involved with Government Programs; and - Recommend policy, procedure, process changes and disciplinary action, as appropriate.
+- Interview or delegate the responsibility to interview employees and other relevant individuals regarding compliance issues; - Review contracts, policies and procedures and other documents pertinent to Government Programs; - Review or delegate the responsibility to review the submission of data to regulatory agencies to ensure that it is accurate and in compliance with reporting requirements; - Independently seek advice from legal counsel; - Report potential FWA to CMS, State Medicaid and/or Children's Health Insurance Program (CHIP) Agencies, their designees or law enforcement; - Conduct and/or direct monitoring and investigations of any FDRs; - Conduct and/or direct monitoring and investigations of any area or function involved with Government Programs; and - Recommend policy, procedure, process changes and disciplinary action, as appropriate.

-10.2 Medicare Compliance Committee
+10.2 Government Programs Compliance Committee

 General.
-The Medicare Compliance Committee is accountable to, and shall regularly report through the Government Programs Compliance Officer to, the HCSC Corporate Compliance Committee and the Governing Bodies of the Government Contract Holders, and shall provide oversight, advice, support and general guidance to the Government Programs Compliance Officer in the discharge of their responsibilities.
-The Medicare Compliance Officer shall chair this Committee and keep the Medicare Compliance Committee informed of any significant actions taken with respect to the implementation, administration and operation of the Compliance Program and shall prepare recommendations on compliance-related policies, procedures and corporate standards for review and approval by the Medicare Compliance Committee.
-If considered appropriate, the Medicare Compliance Committee may create sub-committees, ad hoc work groups or other forums to address specific issues.
-These sub-committees, ad hoc work groups or other forums shall report to the Medicare Compliance Committee on a quarterly basis.
+The Government Programs Compliance Committee is accountable to, and shall regularly report through the Government Programs Compliance Officer to, the HCSC Corporate Compliance Committee and the Governing Bodies of the Government Contract Holders, and shall provide oversight, advice, support and general guidance to the Government Programs Compliance Officer in the discharge of their responsibilities.
+The Government Programs Compliance Officer shall chair this Committee and keep the Government Programs Compliance Committee informed of any significant actions taken with respect to the implementation, administration and operation of the Compliance Program and shall prepare recommendations on compliance-related policies, procedures and corporate standards for review and approval by the Committee.
+If considered appropriate, the Committee may create sub-committees, ad hoc work groups or other forums to address specific issues.
+These sub-committees, ad hoc work groups or other forums shall report to the Committee on a quarterly basis.

 HCSC establishes and maintains a Regulatory Compliance Committee for each HCSC Medicaid plan.
 Each Regulatory Compliance Committee shall oversee the compliance program and the plan's compliance with contract requirements.
+Each state Regulatory Compliance Committee reports quarterly to the Government Programs Compliance Committee (GPCC).

-The membership of the Medicare Compliance Committee is defined in the Medicare Compliance Committee Charter.
-In all cases, this will include the President(s) of Government Programs, other Senior Leadership involved in the administration of Government Programs, plus other members with a variety of backgrounds considered necessary, in the view of the Government Programs Compliance Officer and the Medicare Compliance Committee, to implement this Government Programs Section of the HCSC Compliance Program Charter.
+The membership of the Government Programs Compliance Committee is defined in the Government Programs Compliance Committee Charter.
+In all cases, this will include the President of Government Programs, other Senior Leadership involved in the administration of Government Programs, plus other members with a variety of backgrounds considered necessary, in the view of the Government Programs Compliance Officer and the Government Programs Compliance Committee, to implement this Government Programs Section of the HCSC Compliance Program Charter.
 Responsibilities and Duties.
-The Medicare Compliance Committee shall:
+The Government Programs Compliance Committee shall: